ExeterCodeClub/Support/timelapse/task1.md

 The first function takes one argument `cam`, and changes its settings.
 It is expecting `cam` to be a virtual camera object, so if you called `init('cows')` for example, it would crash.

 The second function accepts two arguments `cam` and `num`, then uses `cam` to take a picture and output a file with `num` in the name.
-As you might expect, `cam` is treated as a camera object, while `num` can be either a string or a number.
+As you might expect, `cam` is treated as a camera object, while `num` can be either a string or a number.j

 Now run the script.
 It should output a file with the name image1.jpg.

+Notice the line that says `if __name__=='main':`, that is python for "if this script is being run directly by hand, do the stuff in the indented block below.
+Otherwise, don't do anything."

 The script is now ready, and this part of the project is finished.